Since 2003, the original ANIMAL CAMP!

 one page, please disregard blank pages

-Registration is ALWAYS handled in person, first come, first served, beginning when the store opens on APRIL 15 (tax day).
-AFTER the forms are processed in person, we'll begin accepting and processing mailed in and emailed registrations that have called in to discuss, are prepaid via check, or called in with credit card (that did not include the early registration fee).
-Remember, all parents must discuss enrollment with a trained employee to make sure their child is enrolling in the best camp for them.
-Parents who are signing up in person on April 15 will be processed first and there is usually a line to get in before we open.
-Some camps sell out by noon.
+Registration is usually handled in person, first come, first served, beginning when the store opens on APRIL 15 (tax day).
+AFTER the forms are processed in person, we'll begin accepting and processing mailed in and emailed registrations that are prepaid via check or called in with credit card (that did not include the early registration fee).
+Remember, parents who are signing up in person will be processed first and, yes, there is usually a line to get in before we open and we often sell out some camps by noon.
 If only there were more weeks in June!

 It's possible to pay an additional, early registration fee and register beginning March 15.
 Early, prepaid registrations are processed in the order received as long as they are accompanied by the early fee.
-Parents can drop registration off early, call to discuss then mail the form with a check for payment, or email it and call with a credit card.
+First time camp parents can drop registration off early in person, or returning camp parents can mail the form with a check for payment, or email it to Ande or Sherry and call with a credit card to pay over the phone, or we can send an online invoice.
 Forms submitted with returned checks will be removed from registration until the bad check and fees are paid then added back to enrollment as space allows (provided spots are still available).
-The numbers of available spots are updated every day from March 1 until all camps are sold out (which happens every year by mid May.)
+The numbers of available spots are updated every day from March 15 until all camps are sold out (which happens every year by mid May (except 2020, of course).

 Whenever possible please print on both sides of recycled paper.